Asqatasun/Asqatasun/Create-a-rule-:-Getting-started.md

     }
 }
 ```
-This example introduces a new usefull interface called TextElementBuilder, that creates a String for a given Element.
-In this case, the expected string represents the content of the title tag.
-You may need to use another implementation or implement your own ones.
+This example introduces a new usefull interface called [TextElementBuilder](#TextElementBuilder), that produces a String representation for a given Element.
+The [SimpleTextElementBuilder](https://github.com/Tanaguru/Tanaguru/blob/master/rules/rules-commons/src/main/java/org/opens/tanaguru/rules/elementselector/SimpleElementSelector.java) used in the example simply returns the content of the title element.
+You may need to use other [text element builder implementations](#The-existing-TextElementBuilder-implementations) or implement your own ones.

 ## Nomenclature based Check rule
 Tanaguru uses the concept of nomenclature to create dynamic lists that then can be used as white lists or black lists.